browserengineering/book/book/scheduling.md

 style, layout and paint.
 In our browser, these run on the main thread.
 But could they move to their own thread?

-In principle, Yes.
+In principle, yes.
 The only thing browsers *have* to do is implement all the web API specifications correctly, and draw to the screen after scripts and `requestAnimationFrame` callbacks have completed.
 The specification spells this out in detail in what it calls the [update-the-rendering] steps.
-But if you click that link, you might notice something missing: the specification it doesn't mention style or layout at all!
-All it says is "update the rendering or user interface" at the very end.
-That's because style and layout---just like paint and draw---are implementation details of a browser, not a *JavaScript-observable* component of the browser.
-To the specification, the update-the-rendering steps are the sequence of *JavaScript-observable* things that have to happen before drawing to the screen.
+The specification it doesn't mention style or layout at all---because style and layout, just like paint and draw, are implementation details of a browser.
+The specification's update-the-rendering steps are the *JavaScript-observable* things that have to happen before drawing to the screen.

 [update-the-rendering]: https://html.spec.whatwg.org/multipage/webappapis.html#update-the-rendering

 Nevertheless, in practice, no current modern browser runs style or layout on off the main thread.[^servo] The reason is simple: there are many JavaScript APIs that can query style or layout state.
-For example, [`getComputedStyle`][gcs] can't be implemented without the browser first computing style, and [`getBoundingClientRect`][gbcr] needs layout.[^nothing-later] If a web page calls one of these APIs, and style or layout is not up-to-date, then is has to be computed synchronously, then and there.
-These computations are called *forced style* or *forced layout*.
-The word "forced" refers to forcing the computation to happen right away, as opposed to possibly 16ms in the future if it didn't happen to be already computed.
-Because there are forced style and layout situations, browsers have to be able to do that work on the main thread if necessary.[^or-stall]
+For example, [`getComputedStyle`][gcs] can't be requires first computing style, and [`getBoundingClientRect`][gbcr] requires first doing layout.[^nothing-later] If a web page calls one of these APIs, and style or layout is not up-to-date, then it has to be computed then and there.
+These computations are called *forced style* or *forced layout*: style or layout are "forced" to happen right away, as opposed to possibly 16ms in the future, if they're not already computed.
+Because of these forced style and layout situations, browsers have to be able to layout and style on the main thread.[^or-stall]

 [gcs]: https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle
 [gbcr]: https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect

-[^or-stall]: Or stall the compositor thread and ask it to do it synchronously, but that is generally a worse option because it'll make scrolling janky.
+[^or-stall]: Or the main thread could force the compositor thread to do that work, but that's even worse, because forcing work on the compositor thread will make scrolling janky.

 [^servo]: The [Servo] rendering engine uses multiple threads to take advantage of parallelism in style and layout, but those steps still